 From a interview in the Sound Development publication on Voice Box:

 Sound Development: What is the main focus of your project for SDC2013?

 Jane Foley: Put simply, I will gather recordings of people singing in Lisboa and Marseille.
-I expect the process to be humbling and definitely hilarious at times, as I work with my broken Portuguese and slightly-less-broken-but-still- imperfect French to talk complete strangers into singing into my voice recorder.
+I expect the process to be humbling and definitely hilarious at times, as I work with my broken Portuguese and much-less-broken-but-still-imperfect French to talk complete strangers into singing into my voice recorder.
 This project naturally allows me no control over the recorded outcome; I ask the person to pick any song at random, and I do not dictate how or what this person would sing, so I give over creative freedom to a person I have just met.
-As a repeated experiment it becomes more about reaction and connectivity, but is still completely new and unpredictable at
+As a repeated experiment it becomes more about reaction and connectivity, but is still completely new and unpredictable at each interaction.

 Sound Development: Which artistic methods can set things in motion?
 How can the city be used as both work material and stage?

 Jane Foley: In both Lisboa and Marseille, there will be one point during these stays in each of the cities where I will play back the recordings from these sort of housings that I have made for each recording, which is comprised of a white silk box that conceals the electronics that play the recording.
-So basically you approach it, it’s a very visually simple thing, you peer inside this box, you hear the recording playing on a loop and it has information about where the recording was taken, and perhaps a small quote or anecdote.
+So basically you approach it, it’s a very visually simple thing, you peer inside this box, you hear the recording playing on a loop and it has brief written information about where the recording was taken, and perhaps a small quote or anecdote.
 The reason that I chose to play the recordings out loud as opposed to on headphones is that I intend the end product to be somewhat social as well, not so much as a private experience that headphones give you.
 So it is important conceptually that the boxes play out loud — the way that the people were singing out loud on the street in the first place.